Unleash/proxy-client-react/README.md

 `<FlagProvider config={{ ...config, context: { userId: 123 }}>`

-Follow the steps below in order to update the unleash context dynamically:
+This code sample shows you how to update the unleash context dynamically:

 ```jsx
 import { useUnleashContext, useFlag } from '@unleash/proxy-client-react';